foqueiroz/arcdocs.github.io/book/software/libraries/root.md

-## The root module on the HPC
+## The ROOT module on the HPC

-The root module can be loaded into your environment with the following command:
+The ROOT module can be loaded into your environment with the following command:

 ```bash
 $ module add root
 ```

-The root module is available on ARC3 and ARC4:
+The ROOT module is available on ARC3:

 ```{list-table}
 :header-rows: 1